-The property consists of 0,55 hectares of land located at Kiyanovskiy Lane, near Kiev city centre.
+Property The property consists of 0,55 hectares of land located at Kiyanovskiy Lane, near Kiev city description centre.
 It is destined for the development of businesses and luxury residences with beautiful protected views overlooking the scenic Dnipro River, St. Michaels' Spires and historic Podil.

-The asset is part of Stage 2 of the Arcona transaction and the relevant SPA for its disposal has already been signed in June 2021 with closing to be expected within H2 2021.

-• Tsymlyanskiy Residence - Kiev, Ukraine

-The 0,36 hectare plot is located in the historic and rapidly developing Podil District in Kiev.
-The Company owns 55% of the plot, with a local co-investor owning the remaining 45%.

-• Rozny Lane - Kiev Oblast, Kiev, Ukraine

-The 42 hectare land plot located in Kiev Oblast is destined to be developed as a residential complex.
+Current status The asset is part of Stage 2 of the Arcona transaction and the relevant SPA for its disposal has already been signed in June 2021 with closing to be expected within H2 2021.
+Tsymlyanskiy Residence - Kiev, Ukraine Propertv The 0,36 hectare plot is located in the historic and rapidly developing Podil District in Kiev.
+The description Company owns 55% of the plot, with a local co-investor owning the remaining 45%.
+Current status Discussions are ongoing with interested parties with a view to partnering in the development or sale of this property.
+The asset is planned to be part of Stage 3 of the Arcona transaction.
+Rozny Lane - Kiev Oblast, Kiev, Ukraine • Property The 42 hectare land plot located in Kiev Oblast is destined to be developed as a residential description complex.
 Following a protracted legal battle, it has been registered under the Company pursuant to a legal decision in July 2015.

-The asset is part of Stage 2 of the Arcona transaction and the relevant SPA for its disposal has already been signed in June 2021 with closing to be expected within H2 2021.
+Current status The asset is part of Stage 2 of the Arcona transaction and the relevant SPA for its disposal has already been signed in June 2021 with closing to be expected within H2 2021.

-UNAUDITED CONDENSED CONSOLIDATED

-INTERIM FINANCIAL STATEMENTS
+UNAUDITED CONDENSED CONSOLIDATED INTERIM FINANCIAL STATEMENTS